getodk/docs/odk1-src/aggregate-admin.rst

 In the :guilabel:`Preferences` sub-tab under :guilabel:`Site Admin` tab, you can manage:

-- Google API credentials: These credentials are used when publishing into Google services.
+- **Google API credentials**: These credentials are used when publishing into Google services.
 For details on this, see :doc:`Aggregate OAuth2 info <oauth2-service>`.
 - **Enketo credentials**: These credentials are used for Enketo webforms integration.
 To link Enketo with Aggregate, see `this <https://accounts.enketo.org/support/aggregate/>`_.
-- **ODK 2.0 App name**

-   - *ODK Tables Synchronization Functionality* - check this to enable ODK Tables functionality to download, upload and alter data records within ODK Tables as restricted by table-access privileges granted to the user.

 - **Aggregate features**: These settings affect the operations of the server.

    - *Skip malformed submissions* - check this to ignore corrupted submissions.